koi-token/ETH-Wallet-with-MySql-Wordlist/README.md

 # Pre requisites

 For local testing we recommend use wampserver.
-For any other server php and mysql is required
+For any other server php and mysql is required.

-We are using wamp server for test, maybe in the future we will add a docker image.